 - In one episode of The Wild Thornberrys, the Thornberrys encounter a tribe of natives who were planning on cooking and eating a runaway Darwin.
 When Nigel tried to apologize and explain that Darwin was their pet, the chieftain revealed that he knew how to speak English thanks to language tapes.
 The chief then picks up a call from his friends on his cellphone and tells them that they won't be eating Darwin, so they'll just drive into town for steak.

-- Many of the people responsible for the worst human rights violations in 1970s-1980s Latin America were military or security personnel trained at the School of the Americas (now renamed the Western Hemisphere Institute for Security Cooperation in an attempt at re-branding), run by the US government.
+- Many of the people responsible for the worst human rights violations in 1970s-1980s - forced disappearances, torture, assassination, and other forms of state terrorism - Latin America were military or security personnel trained at the School of the Americas (now renamed the Western Hemisphere Institute for Security Cooperation in an attempt at re-branding), run by the US government.

-- Many of Augusto Pinochet's ministers and economic advisors were graduates of the University of Chicago during Milton Friedman's tenure.
+- Many of Augusto Pinochet's ministers and economic advisers - dubbed "the Chicago Boys" - were graduates of the University of Chicago during Milton Friedman's tenure.

 - Radovan Karadžić, leader of the Bosnian Serb Army and on trial for War Crimes, went to Columbia.
 Vojislav Šešelj, a leader of Serbian paramilitaries in Bosnia, taught in American universities for a few years in the 1970s and 1980s.

-- Charles Taylor, genocidal leader of Liberia went to Bentley University.
+- Charles Taylor, genocidal leader of Liberia, went to Bentley University in Waltham, Massachusetts.

 - A stock plot in Russian jokes is someone being captured by a cannibal tribe and discovering that the chief is an alumnus of the Moscow Patrice Lumumba University* (that specializes in educating foreigners, often from third world countries), almost invariably accompanied by a crack that whatever the cannibals are eating this time is still better than what's served in the University's refectory.